Coxeter quotients of the automorphism group of a Coxeter group: Introduction

-where $W_{\Gamma_j}$ is infinite and it is additinaly irreducible, thus $Z(W_{\Gamma_j})$ is trivial.
-Examples of Coxeter groups with finite outer automorphism group are Coxeter groups $W_\Gamma$ where $\Gamma$ is a complete graph (\cite{HowlettRowleyTaylor}), affine Coxeter groups (\cite[Proposition 4.5]{Franzsen}), hyperbolic Coxeter groups in the sence of Humphreys \cite{Humphreys} (\cite[Theorem 4.10]{Franzsen}) and many right-angled Coxeter groups \cite{SaleSusse}.
+Examples of Coxeter groups with finite outer automorphism group are Coxeter groups $W_\Gamma$ where $\Gamma$ is a complete graph (\cite{HowlettRowleyTaylor}), affine Coxeter groups (\cite[Proposition 4.5]{Franzsen}), hyperbolic Coxeter groups in the sence of Humphreys \cite[Theorem 4.10]{Franzsen} and many right-angled Coxeter groups \cite{SaleSusse}.